 The United States continues to grapple with issues such as gun control, racial inequality, and immigration reform.
 Mass shootings have sparked renewed debates over gun laws, while movements like Black Lives Matter have raised awareness of systemic racism and police brutality.
 Immigration policy remains a contentious issue, with debates over border security, visa programs, and pathways to citizenship.

 Canada has made progress on social issues such as LGBTQ+ rights, Indigenous reconciliation, and gender equality.
-Same-sex marriage is legal nationwide, and the government has taken steps to address historical injustices against Indigenous peoples.
-However, challenges remain in addressing issues such as income inequality, affordable housing, and access to healthcare in remote communities.
+That said, same-sex marriage is legal nationwide, and the government has taken steps to address historical injustices against Indigenous peoples.
+Even so, challenges remain in addressing issues such as income inequality, affordable housing, and access to healthcare in remote communities.

 Tips and Expert Advice